Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Details of the Experimental Setup

+Two large-scale image datasets are adopted in our experiments, including Pascal VOC 2007 \cite{everingham2010pascal} and MS-COCO 2017 \cite{lin2014microsoft}.
+Pascal VOC 2007 (VOC) is a standard dataset for object detection, consisting of $9,963$ images with $24,640$ box annotations.
+MS-COCO 2017 (COCO) is also a popular object detection benchmark, containing $328,000$ images of generic objects.
 Following \cite{liu2022robust}, clean annotations are perturbed to simulate noisy bounding box annotations in our experiments, which is performed once for each dataset.
 Specifically, let $c_{\text{x}}, c_{\text{y}}, w, h$ represent the central x-axis coordinate, central y-axis coordinate, width, and height of a clean bounding box, respectively.
 We simulate a noisy bounding box by randomly shifting and scaling a clean one, which can be formulated as